Sarah-C/M5Stack_M5Paper_PhotoFrame/README.md

 The difference when using a **dithered** image viewer:

-Here's the dithered verisons -
+Here's the wonderful quality of the dithered verisons this program uses -

 ![20210819_094344](https://user-images.githubusercontent.com/1586332/130038142-1dad8b62-3d64-4a0a-bab9-514a60af25c2.jpg)